Search for Documentation Sites

 Typesense's customized version of DocSearch is made up of two components:

-Tip: Usage on Non-Documentation Sites
+TIP: Usage on Non-Documentation Sites

-Even though DocSearch was originally built for Documentation sites, it can actually be used for any site that has structured, hierarchical and consistent HTML markup across pages.
+Even though DocSearch was originally built for documentation sites, it can actually be used for any site that has structured, hierarchical, and consistent HTML markup across pages.

 # Step 1: Set up DocSearch Scraper

-# Create a DocSearch Config File
+# Create a DocSearch Scraper Config File

 Follow one of the templates below to create your own config.json